Tag Archives: Human Touch

 Bringing the “Human Touch” Back into Global Mobility

-Human Touch in Global Mobility We are robots.
+We are robots.
 At least you could get this impression when you deal with us.
-Virginia Robot is an observer in our “Global Mobility Academy.”
-They* regularly comment on our work.
+“Virginia Robot” is an observer in our “Global Mobility Academy.”
+They regularly comment on our work.
 For example, when we analyze the process landscape or help expats with their immigration process, Virginia butts in with a comment about how AI could do all that faster, better, and cheaper.
-For the last three years, we’ve been experimenting with digital global mobility coaching and transition support with you.
-We are in a good position to criticize the digitalization buzz and AI hype.
-Don’t get me wrong: I’m a fan of new and shiny tech tools, and I get excited about apps, but somewhere down […]
+We’ve been experimenting with digital global mobility coaching and transition support with you for the last decade.
+We are in an excellent position to criticize the digitalization buzz and AI hype.
+Don’t get me wrong: I’m a fan of new and shiny tech tools, and I get excited about apps, but somewhere down the line, they usually disappoint […]

 Strengthen Expatriate Mental Health